 Stewardship organization

 Commercial and Industrial Flexible Film Recycling Organization (CIFFRO) has been identified by member producers as the stewardship organization for this program.
-All producers offering a boat wrap for sale in or into Minnesota must become a member of CIFFRO prior to Sept.
-1, 2025.
+All producers offering a boat wrap for sale in or into Minnesota must become a member of CIFFRO.

-- To become a member with CIFFRO, contact MNBoatWrapEPR@poly-america.com
+- To become a member of CIFFRO, contact info@wraprecycleright.org

-- This list will be posted after the compliance date of September 1.
+- This list will be posted after any compliance and enforcement actions are closed.

 Program oversight and participants